Chibale Zambia: spirit possession

 Definitions

-Possession or spirit possession: a particular state of the individual of being regarded, by himself and his social environment, as exceptionally closely associated with, and exceptionally strongly dominated by entities other than ordinary living human beings.
+Possession or spirit possession: a particular state of an individual, regarded, by himself and his social environment, as being exceptionally closely associated with, and exceptionally strongly dominated by, entities other than ordinary living human beings.

-Mediumship or spirit mediumship: a state of possession involving the transmission through the possessed of messages deriving from the possessing agent3Van Binsbergen (1979: 104, 106): mediumship or spirit mediumship: a state of possession involving the transmission by the possessed of messages supposed to derive from the possessing agent..
+Mediumship or spirit mediumship: a state of possession involving the transmission by the spirit-possessed of messages supposed to derive from the possessing agent.

 Both concepts are interpretations of certain states of individuals.
-The difference between the two is the emphasis in mediumship on communication.
-On this site, the word medium refers to the possessed who, next to other activities, sing and dance.
-The word possession patients4In ciLala mwana (child) or mwana we lyanga (child of medicine). is used for those who are in the beginning of being possessed and for the unhappily (= unsuccessful) possessed.
-When referring to both medium and mwana we use the word ‘possessed’.
+The difference between the two lies in the emphasis on communication in mediumship.
+On this site, the word medium refers to the spirit-possessed who, in addition to other activities, sing and dance.
+The word possession patients3In ciLala, mwana (child) or mwana we lyanga (child of medicine). is used for those who are at the beginning of being spirit-possessed and for the unhappily (= unsuccessful) spirit-possessed.
+When referring to both medium and mwana, we use the word ‘spirit-possessed’.

 A term often used in connection with possession is ‘cult of affliction’ which van Binsbergen (1979: 256) defines as follows: